corda/corda-docs-portal/content/en/docs/corda-os/4.4/tutorial-clientrpc-api.md

 }

 ```

-{{/* /en/docs/corda-os/4.4/docs/source/example-code/src/main/kotlin/net/corda/docs/kotlin/ClientRpcTutorial.kt */}}
-We utilise several RPC functions here to query things like the notaries in the node cluster or our own vault.
+[ClientRpcTutorial.kt](https://github.com/corda/corda/blob/release/os/4.4/docs/source/example-code/src/main/kotlin/net/corda/docs/kotlin/ClientRpcTutorial.kt)We utilise several RPC functions here to query things like the notaries in the node cluster or our own vault.
 These RPC
             functions also return `Observable` objects so that the node can send us updated values.
 However, we don’t need updates
             here and so we mark these observables as `notUsed` (as a rule, you should always either subscribe to an `Observable`
             or mark it as not used.
 Failing to do so will leak resources in the node).